@Mooneyes,

 Example 2) One other time there was a 'npc' who we met who greeted us by saying 'Hi i'm a burglar, theres some treasure over there', which we then followed while the character ran off with our second bunch of donkeys and most of our stuff.

 Example 3) we're on a flying carpet (dont ask) when suddenly theres a beholder!!
-This monster was way too tough for us, but luckily he was a
+This monster was way too tough for us, but luckily he was a friendly beholder and after a few riddles let us pass.

 Example 4) after coming across a town, my character bought a dog that was on sale at the market (I was only little and this was really exciting for me;) ).